-Building a WordPress membership site is easier than ever and using a WordPress site to create.
+Building a WordPress membership website is easier than ever and using a WordPress site to create.
 Why?
 There are a wealth of membership plugins for WordPress to handle the features your organization or client needs in an all-in-one package.
 The real challenge as a project manager or developer is to initially pick the right membership software to meet your functionality requirements.
 Careful research will help you ensure you have selected a solid plugin that meets needs and avoids rework.

-What type of membership website are you building?
+What type of WordPress membership website are you building?

 There are two primary types of membership plugins — those for organizations and those for content creators.
 Your research should be informed by what type of membership site you are building:

 A website for a content generator who seeks to primarily profit from restricting access to valuable content.
 Examples include coaches, bloggers, subject matter experts and those with educational content.
 Unique requirements in this category include: